Have you ever watched a baby or toddler eat their food?

 - Give them a minute or so to realize this and bring their attention to it.
 Then, tell them to count each time they breathe.
 Whether they count out loud or in their heads depends on the child.
 Ask them to count “one” as they breathe in and “one” as they breathe out and then to count “two” and “two” on the next breath.
 Once they reach the number 5, they should start over.

-- Let the child know that even though they are focused on their breath, thoughts and feelings may come into their mind that don’t have anything to do with their breath.
+- Let the child know that even though they are focused on their breath, thoughts and feelings may come into their mind that doesn’t have anything to do with their breath.
 Reassure them that this is ok and that once they notice it, they should simply bring their attention back to their breath.
 If they find it challenging, encourage them to stick with it and practice, but don’t let them become so frustrated that the exercise loses its benefit.

 - Close with a discussion about what they felt during the exercise.
 Let them lead the discussion with their thoughts and feelings.
 It’s important that they take the time to reflect without searching for a right or wrong answer.

-Mindfulness of Their Thoughts
+Mindfulness of their thoughts

 - This exercise is fun for anyone and can be performed at any time.
-Once your child has practiced it a few times, you can encourage them to do it anytime they feel an uncomfortable emotion like fear, sadness or pain.
+Once your child has practiced it a few times, you can encourage them to do it anytime they feel an uncomfortable emotion like fear, sadness, or pain.

 - Keep in mind the child’s age when helping them with this exercise.
 Children who have practiced the other mindfulness exercises will have an easier time with this guided meditation.
 It’s a great way to help them focus on their thoughts and realize that they don’t have to believe their thoughts or judge them as good or bad; they can simply observe the passing of their thoughts in their mind.